platformsh/platformsh-docs/docs/src/configuration/routes/https.md

 All environments on Platform.sh support both HTTP and HTTPS automatically.
 Production TLS certificates are provided by [Let's Encrypt](https://letsencrypt.org/).
-You may alternatively provide your own TLS certificate from a 3rd party issuer of your choice at no charge from us.
+You may alternatively [provide your own TLS certificate from a 3rd party issuer](/domains/steps/tls.md) of your choice at no charge from us.

-Let’s Encrypt TLS Certificates are valid for 90 days and Platform.sh automatically renews them 28 days before expiration to avoid HTTPS interruptions.
+The default Let’s Encrypt TLS Certificates are:

+- valid for 90 days
+- automatically renewed 28 days before expiration (which will trigger a redeployment of the environment).

 If a renewal is available and needed, the environment is automatically redeployed to renew the certificate.
 As no new build is required the process should take at most a few seconds.
 The deploy and post-deploy hook are run during this process.